 This guide will show you how to potentially fix bad iOS 10 battery life on your iPhone, iPad or iPod touch.
 Battery drain issues can be tricky but these fixes have worked well for us, and others, in the past.

-These fixes will work with all versions of iOS 10 including the company’s current version, the iOS 10.3.1 update.
+These fixes will work with all versions of iOS 10 including the company’s current version of iOS 10, iOS 10.3.2.

 Check Your Apps

 Before you blame iOS 10 for your battery troubles, note that there’s a very good chance it’s something else causing the battery drain on your iPhone or iPad.

 If your battery life starts acting up with iOS 10 on board, the first place to look is at your collection of applications.
 There’s a very good chance an app, or apps, is hogging your device’s resources and causing the problem.